Skip to content

 Gestational Age

-Prolonging a delivery even by a day, more so a week increases the odds of survival as well as reduces the risk of disability.
-Even a relatively small discrepancy in gestational age can have significant implications on survival and neurodevelopmental ability.
+Prolonging a delivery even by a day, more so a week, increases the odds of survival and reduces the risk of disability.
+Even a relatively small discrepancy in gestational age can significantly affect survival and neurodevelopmental ability.

 Estimated Fetal Weight